datalab-org/datalab/pydatalab/docs/plugins.md

 Data blocks ingest a file (or set of files) attached to an item and render an interactive view of the parsed data, e.g. an NMR spectrum, an electrochemistry cycler trace, or an XRD pattern.
 *datalab* discovers them at server startup by enumerating the relevant entry point group, with no changes required to the core code.

-Additional plugin types: custom item types, ingestion hooks, and webapp components are planned in the future (see [roadmap.md]) -- please reach out if you have a specific use case.
+Additional plugin types: custom item types, ingestion hooks, and webapp components are planned in the future (see [roadmap.md]); please reach out if you have a specific use case.

 ## Writing a plugin

-The recommended starting point is the template repository at [datalab-org/datalab-app-plugin-template](https://github.com/datalab-org/datalab-app-plugin-template), which contains a minimal data block plugin together with the packaging boilerplate (entry point declaration, test scaffolding, and a working `pyproject.toml`).
-Fork or copy it, replace the example block with your own, and publish to PyPI or distribute as a git repository.
+The recommended starting point is the [Copier](https://copier.readthedocs.io/) template at [datalab-org/datalab-app-plugin-template](https://github.com/datalab-org/datalab-app-plugin-template), which scaffolds a minimal data block plugin together with the packaging boilerplate (entry point declaration, test scaffolding, and a working `pyproject.toml`).
+Rather than forking the repository, you should use it directly with Copier to generate a new plugin repository; see the README in the [datalab-org/datalab-app-plugin-template](https://github.com/datalab-org/datalab-app-plugin-template) repository for full instructions.

 ## Installing plugins

 Plugins are declared in a `plugins.toml` file at the root of the repository (alongside `pydatalab/` and `webapp/`).
 The format mirrors the relevant fragments of `pyproject.toml`, and a generated JSON Schema describing the expected structure is checked in at `pydatalab/schemas/plugin_config.json`:

 ```toml
 # plugins.toml (at the repository root)